upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 - `MODE-INCLUDE-Z-CRYSTALS`
 - `MODE-INCLUDE-DYNAMAX-GMAX-ITEMS`

 The species flags are connected to `RestrictedSpeciesService`.
-The item flags are still serialization/profile-only and are not yet connected to item replacement pools.
+The item flags are connected to the shared randomizer item pool helper and therefore apply to replacement pools that draw through the randomizer classes.

 ## Current Item Metadata

-`Item` currently has only:
+`Item` currently carries:

 - `id`
 - `name`
 - `allowed`
 - `bad`
 - `tm`

-The source already notes that an item type enum would be needed for questions such as "is this a Mega Stone?" and "is this a Z Crystal?".
-This is the same missing layer needed for mirrored item exclusions.
+- mechanic categories

+The mechanic category layer and `ItemMechanicPredicates` identify Mega Stones/accessories, Z-Crystals/accessories, and Dynamax/GMax-related items.
+The predicate is intentionally separate from existing `allowed` and `bad` filters.

 Known partial item metadata exists outside `Item`: